ArturGogiyan/forthress_practice/readme.md

 	isodd ( num -- bool )
 return 0 if the value is even, else 1.

-	isprime ( num -- bool )
+	isprime ( num -- addr )
-return 1 if the pushed number is prime, else 0.
+return address of a cell which concains 1 if the pushed number is prime,0 otherwise.

 	alloc( value -- addr )
 allocate 8-bit memory location and write value into that.